-Wildlife, waterfalls and walking tracks less than an hour’s drive from the city centre.
+Wildlife, waterfalls and walking tracks less than an hours' drive from central Auckland.

 For more information on kauri dieback disease or a list of which tracks are closed, click here.